Room Acoustics: Not just for Audiophiles

 - If the listening spot must be very close to a wall, damp the area behind your head as much as possible.

 - Use thick curtains for reflective glass surfaces.
 The distance of a curtain from a wall defines the frequency on which the damping will be most effective.

 - Beware of plasterboard, decking on the ceiling and partitions.
 If they are mounted using a wide grid, they tend to behave similarly to board resonators.
 They can be damped by filling the cavities with wool or mounting foam.

-It is recommended to place acoustic foam effective on low frequencies in the corners of a room (event the floor and ceiling corners, not only the vertical ones).
-Flat hard materials, such as glass are not suitable between the speakers and behind the listening spot.
+It is recommended to place acoustic foam effective on low frequencies in the corners of a room (even the floor and ceiling corners, not only the vertical ones).
+Flat hard materials, such as glass, are not suitable between the speakers and behind the listening spot.
 Windows, flat walls or cabinets are not suitable.
 Between the speakers and behind the listening spot, diffusion materials are convenient (an acoustic diffuser, open bookcase).
 Side walls are best off with more reflective materials for mid and high frequencies.
 Symmetry of acoustic treatment is important here.
 The ceiling should be (partly) absorptive.
 The back wall is then absorptive or diffusive (an acoustic diffuser is again ideal).
 The floor is partly reflective or absorptive.

 We'll let you know about our participation in audio shows, new reviews and products, new places to listen to your speakers, or new posts on our blog.
 We won't spam you.